 Consultation title:

-To (Ofcom contact): ECC Tea m
+To (Ofcom contact): ECC Team

 Name of respondent:

-Representing (self or organisa tion/s):
+Representing (self or organisation/s):

-Address (if not received by email): CONFIDENTIALITY
+CONFIDENTIALITY

+Please tick below what part of your response you ou consider is confidential, giving your reasons why

 Nothing

-Name/contact details/job title !
+Name/contact details/job title

 Whole response

 Organisation

 Part of the response

 If there is no separate annex, which parts?

-still publish a reference to the general summary that does no contents of your r your organisation not to be published, can Ofcom response (including, for any confidential parts, a ecific information or enable you to be identified)?
+still publish a reference to the contents of your general summary that does not disclose the spe or your organisation not to be published, can Ofcom response (including, for any confidential parts, a ecific information or enable you to be identified)?

 DECLARATION

 that Ofcom can publish.
-Howe publish all responses, including ever, in supplying g those which are esponse by email h this cover sheet is a formal consultation response this response, I understand that Ofcom may need to e marked as confidential, in order to meet legal I, Ofcom can disregard any standard e-mail text about
+However, in supplying publish all responses, including those which are th this cover sheet is a formal consultation response this response, I understand that Ofcom may need to marked as confidential, in order to meet legal I, Ofcom can disregard any standard e-mail text about

-your response is non-confidential (in whole or in response only once the consultation has ended,
+· f your response is non-confidential (in whole or in response only once the consultation has ended,

-Name Signed (if hard copy)
+Name